 The same goes with mortgage brokers – they’re typically able to line up financing for a first and second mortgage with two different lenders concurrently.

-If you already have a mortgage and simply want a second one, you’d shop for the mortgage as you would any other mortgage, and then you would apply in a similar fashion.
+If you already have a mortgage and simply want a second one, you’d shop for the second mortgage as you would a first mortgage, and then apply in similar fashion.

 But you can expect the same basic underwriting criteria, such as income, asset, and employment verification, along with a credit pull.